samirsen/regeneron-ai/README.md

 npm run react-dev
 npm run server-dev
 ```
-Use 2 terminals to run above and go to http://localhost:8080/
+Use two terminals to run above and go to http://localhost:8080/